Creating a form

 - Placeholder - Use this to provide an example value or label alternative.

-- Help Text - Use this to provide instructions to the submitter.
+- Help Text - Use this to provide instructions about the field to the visitor.

 - Values / Default Value (for radios, checkboxes, dropdowns, and multiple selection fields)